davekw/tweetStream/README.md

 * download project
 * make resource buildpath to res folder
 * make library buildpath to lib folder
+* get your keys at https://apps.twitter.com/app/new
+* use keys in commented section in the Data class

 To see someone's twitter timeline
 * edit the 'someone' variable in Data class

 To see your own twitter feed
-* get your keys at https://apps.twitter.com/app/new
-* edit commented text in Data class default constructor
-* edit the parameter in 'makeSource()' in Data class
+* edit the boolean parameter in tickFeed() method all in Data class to true